Reviewing Reviews of ‘Reagan’ (The Movie)

 Commentary

-The website Rotten Tomatoes has shown that only around 20 percent of the reviews of “Reagan” by professional movie reviewers have been positive.
+The website Rotten Tomatoes has shown that only about 20 percent of the reviews of “Reagan” by professional movie reviewers have been positive.
 That contrasts markedly with the 98 percent positive audience score.
 Neither of those scores should be surprising.
 Since our cultural commentators predominantly lean left, they would tend to bristle at the movie’s unapologetically appreciative salute to our 40th president, Ronald Reagan.
-And since American moviegoers are generally more interested in seeing biopics about people that they like than those they dislike, there is an inevitable self-selection process that skews the favorable audience rating higher.
+And since American moviegoers are generally more interested in seeing biopics about people they like than those they dislike, there is an inevitable self-selection process that skews the favorable audience rating higher.

-The common denominator of the negative reviews is an ideological antipathy toward Ronald Reagan’s worldview, values, and policies.
+The common denominator of the negative reviews is an ideological antipathy toward Reagan’s worldview, values, and policies.
 Thus, when the movie faithfully narrates the story of Reagan’s presidency, they grumble because the movie doesn’t represent their own particular slant on historical events.
-Where fans of Reagan enjoy the movie’s narration of his accomplishments, negative reviewers belittle, ignore, or just don’t understand those accomplishments.
+Whereas fans of Reagan enjoy the movie’s narration of his accomplishments, negative reviewers belittle, ignore, or just don’t understand those accomplishments.
 They were looking for a movie that reinforced their own negative biases, and when the movie didn’t give them what they wanted, they panned it.

 The three most common themes running through the negative reviews are that (1) the “communist threat” (both foreign and domestic) wasn’t as big a deal as the movie makes it, and that the movie gives Reagan too much credit for stopping the advance of communism; (2) Reagan’s economic policies were no good; and (3) because of the disdain for Reagan’s Christian-informed worldview, the “good versus evil” moral stance to which Reagan adhered in his defense of freedom and steadfast commitment to defeating communist tyranny is unacceptably simplistic.